Jill Duggar And Derick Dillard Are Losing The $350 Photo Contest They Entered Israel’s Picture In

 Jill Duggar and her husband Derick Dillard really want to get their hands on the $350 prize in a photo contest.
 Derick recently pleaded for his fans’ help in winning the contest, but his social media push hasn’t resulted in his family’s snapshot pulling ahead.
-Voters have rallied behind a different picture, and it is soundly beating Jill Duggar’s selfie with her 2-year-old son Israel.
+Voters have rallied behind a different picture, and it is soundly beating Jill Duggar’s selfie with her 2-year-old son, Israel.

 On Friday, Derick Dillard took to Twitter to beg his fans to check out his family’s entry in The Tuttle Twins photo contest.
 The Tuttle Twins is a children’s book series devoted to teaching its young readers libertarian views on the government, economics, and social issues.
 Jill and Derick have been using social media to promote the books in recent weeks, and it’s unclear whether they’re getting paid to do so.
 However, the couple definitely wants to win the $350 prize that’s up for grabs.